JasonBaier/ci3-fire-starter/README.md

 ##INTRODUCTION

-CI3 Fire Starter is a CodeIgniter skeleton application built on CodeIgniter 3, jQuery and Bootstrap.
-It is intended to be light weight, minimalistic and to not get in your way of building great CodeIgniter applications.
+CI3 Fire Starter is a CodeIgniter3 skeleton application that includes jQuery and Bootstrap.
+It is intended to be light weight, minimalistic and not get in your way of building great CodeIgniter applications.
+It is also intended for people who want to learn CodeIgniter.

 Here is what's included:

-* CodeIgniter 3.0
+* CodeIgniter 3.x
 * Single base controller with Public, Private, Admin and API classes
 * JSi18n Library to support internationalization in your JS files
 * The latest version of jQuery